 Commonly Used Brand Name(s)Viibryd, Viibryd Titration Pack

-Antidepressants can increase the risk of suicidal thinking and behavior in children, adolescents, and young adults with major depressive disorder.
-Closely monitor patients of all ages for clinical worsening and for emergence of suicidal thoughts and behaviors .
+Antidepressants can increase the risk of suicidal thinking and behavior in children, adolescents, and young adults (24 years or younger).
+Closely monitor patients of all ages for clinical worsening and for emergence of suicidal thoughts and behaviors.
+The safety and efficacy of vilazodone hydrochloride have not been established in pediatric patients .

 Vilazodone is used to treat depression in adults.
 It is an antidepressant and belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
 Vilazodone works by increasing the activity of a chemical called serotonin in the brain.